rabbit-castell/GKV-CSE/README.md

 ## How to Use

-* **Offline First:** You can download the entire repository for offline use without any restrictions.
+* **Offline:** You can download the entire repository for offline use without any restrictions.
-* **Exam Prep:** Cross-reference past `FE` and `SE` papers against the official syllabus to identify recurring questions and high-weightage topics.
+* **Exam Prep:** Cross-reference PYQs against the official syllabus to identify recurring questions and high-weightage topics.

 > [!TIP]
 > **Need the lab software?** Check the `README.txt` files inside the specific `Practicals` folders for direct, safe download links to required compilers and tools (like Keil or Proteus).